 (3) A directions hearing conducted by an arbitrator may be held for the purposes of this section before the hearing of the proceeding.

-[Section 190 inserted by No. 42 of 2004 s.
+[Section 190 inserted: No. 42 of 2004 s.
 130.]

 191. Dependants of workers, proof as to

 In considering a question as to whether a person who resides outside the State is a dependant of a worker, an arbitrator is to require proof by or including documentary evidence that the worker has, wholly or in part as the case may be, supported the person and is not to accept as sufficient proof a statutory declaration or affidavit unsupported by documentary evidence to that effect.